OctopusDeploy/blog/blog/2022-11/k8s-metrics/index.md

 ## cgroup resource usage

-If the metrics service is not available, it is still possible to determine the memory usage of a single pod by entering an interactive session and printing the contents of cgroup interface files.
+If the metrics service isn't available, it's still possible to determine the memory usage of a single pod by entering an interactive session and printing the contents of cgroup interface files.

 Enter an interactive session with the following command, replacing `podname` with the name of the pod you wish to inspect: